 Who is responsible for the Special Educational Needs provision in school?

-The Headteacher (Fiona Dorey), Deputy Head (Ruth Bari) and SENCo (Lauren Whyte) have overall responsibility for Special Education Needs provision but responsibility will also include the Class teachers, Governors with responsibility for SEN, and Pastoral Support Manager.
+The Headteacher (Justin Wrench), Acting Deputy Head (Beverley Simmons) and Acting SENCo (Sarah Shanley) have overall responsibility for Special Education Needs provision but responsibility will also include the Class teachers, Governors with responsibility for SEN, and Pastoral Support Manager.
+All of the above can be contacted via the school office.

 How do we involve parents of children with Special Educational Needs in their child’s education?